BiboyQG/SPIN/README.md

 * Week of 12/11/2024: Implemented multi-phase knowledge extraction and database operations.
 * Week of 12/20/2024: Finalized first version of the project.
-* Week of 1/10/2024: Completed intelligent recursive scraping with max depth, brave search API integration and comprehensive logging system
+* Week of 1/10/2024: Completed intelligent recursive scraping with max depth, brave search API integration and comprehensive logging system.
 * Week of 1/21/2024: Implemented schema manager, including schema detection and dynamic schema creation and finishing the enhanced version of pipeline of LLM-based Knowledge Agents.

 ## License